AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <p>We use the <b>Cancer Data Science Slack</b> for communication.
 If you haven't yet joined Cancer Data Science Slack, you will need to follow the [set up procedures described here](../virtual-setup/slack-procedures.md).

-During and after the workshop, we encourage you to post your coding questions to your Slack training channel.
+During and after the workshop, we encourage you to post your coding questions to your Slack training channel!
 But, asking questions about code in such a way that others can readily help you can be tricky and is a skill itself!

 Here we've laid out some guidelines for posting your question so that your peers and the CCDL team will more readily be able to help you reach a solution!

-**Your posting should include information that answers these four points:**
+Following these guidelines will take more time but it will increase your chances of getting speedier responses that more adequately help you resolve your error!

+**Overall your posted code question should include:**

 - What is the goal of this code?
 - Where is this error occurring (notebook/line/chunk)?
-- What code that is producing this error? (including it formatted is helpful!)
+- What is the code that is producing this error? (including it formatted is helpful!)
 - What is the error or problematic outcome? (include error messages verbatim)

 *Optionally:*
 - What things have you tried thus far?

-To demonstrate what this looks like, we will walk through an example here:
+We will demonstrate what this including this info looks like, by walking through an example.

-## Troubleshooting example
+## A troubleshooting example

 In this example, I'm using our exercise notebook, `04a-intro_to_R_exercise.Rmd`.